home-assistant/companion.home-assistant/docs/notifications/basic.md

 ## Enhancing basic notifications

 ### Notification Sounds
-By default no notification sound is sent in the payload.
+By default the default iOS notification sound (Tri-tone) will be played upon receiving a notification.
 See the [Sounds documentation](sounds.md) for details of the available sounds and how to add custom sounds.
-The default notification sounds (Tri-tone) can be played by adding it to the data payload:
+The default notification sounds (Tri-tone) can be disabled by setting `sound` to `none` in the data payload:

 ```yaml
 automation: